Facebook invests $5.7 billion in Reliance unit, plans digital services for Indian grocers

 “In the near future JioMart...and WhatsApp will empower nearly 30 million small Indian kirana (grocery) shops to digitally transact with every customer in their neighborhood,” Mukesh Ambani, Reliance’s CEO and Asia’s richest man, said in a video statement.

-India’s online grocery market is already highly competitive, with Amazon.com’s (AMZN.O) Pantry, Walmart’s (WMT.N) Flipkart and BigBasket backed by China’s Alibaba (BABA.N) all jostling for market share.
+India’s online grocery market is already highly competitive, with Amazon.com’s Pantry, Walmart’s Flipkart and BigBasket backed by China’s Alibaba all jostling for market share.

 But kirana stores are largely untapped and unorganized in terms of e-commerce despite forming the backbone of the country’s grocery and food retail industry, worth some $375 billion annually according to the Retailers Association of India.